-Arising from a discussion about the role of IT, the Chair commented that Members would appreciate the reinstatement of a system to provide early notification of planning applications for developments in their wards.
+Arising from a discussion about the role of IT, the Chair stated that Members would appreciate the reinstatement of a system to enable them to register for immediate notification of planning applications for developments in their wards.

 RESOLVED - that the proposed re-structure of the Development Management service, together with the additional staffing, as shown in the organisation chart at Appendix B to these minutes, be approved.